enemieslist

 N.B.: as hosts are constantly changing, some variance in closure is to be expected.

 The scale then steps down by 5% per gray level, then down to medium gray for between 50% and 60% coverage.
 Mouse over the map for a numbered view, and mouse out for a sparse view.
-(On mobile, click on the scale bar to toggle the numbered view).
 The /8 your mouse is over will highlight the proper indicator in the scale above.
+Mousing over the keys will highlight the matching /8 squares below.

 Thanks to Jason Kottke for Silkscreen, the font used in both our logotype and in the overlay.